testflows/TestFlows-WebSite/source/machine/legal/acceptable-use.md

 ---
 title: "TestFlows Machine: Acceptable Use Policy"
-description: Acceptable Use Policy for the TestFlows Machine cloud service.
+description: Acceptable Use Policy for the TestFlows Machine service.
 layout: page
 permalink: machine/legal/acceptable-use/index.html
 ---

 # TestFlows Machine™: Acceptable Use Policy

-Last updated: 26 July 2026
+Last updated: 2 August 2026

 Katteli Inc. (“**Katteli**,” “**we**,” “**us**,” or “**our**”)